Haemanthus species M-Z are found on this wiki page.

 Haemanthus nortieri is a rare species that produces just one single, sticky, erect paddle-shaped leaf each winter.
 The third macro shot illustrates this sticky quality.
 We were very excited to have this bloom for the first time in the summer of 2007.
 Photos 1-3 by Jacob Uluwehi Knecht.
 The last photo is a habitat photo of plants in seed from Rachel Saunders.

 Haemanthus pauculifolius has only one leaf, but since it is evergreen and the leaf persists it may exhibit two.
 Similar to H. albiflos, this species also produces photosynthetic bulbs that often position themselves to grow in an elevated fashion atop the surface of the medium in which they grow.
 It is a newly described (1993) summer rainfall species.
-Photo 1 by Cameron McMaster and photos 3-4 by Mary Sue Ittner show the inflorescence and fruit in different stages.
+Photo 1 by Cameron McMaster and photos 3-5 by Mary Sue Ittner show the inflorescence and fruit in different stages.
 The fruit became a darker orange than in the photo and finally dropped off the plant.
 When I washed off the outer coating, some of the seeds were already showing signs of a radicle.

 Photo 1-2 were taken by Nhu Nguyen.
 Photo 1 shows the seeds and photo 2 shows the seedling bulb.
 Upon germination each seed will produce a small bulb first instead of leaves.
 These primary bulbs slowly produce only one or two tiny leaves which persist through the first year.
 Photos 3-4 by Jacob Uluwehi Knecht show a Hawai'i-grown specimen in a 10 cm pot that began as 2 (clonal) bulbs and increased to 13 bulbs within 5 years.
 Jacob found that this species grew very well vegetatively in Honolulu but failed to flower.
 Lack of sufficiently cool temperatures in winter are suspected for the lack of blooms.
 It took readjusting to 2 cool-dry winters before these bulbs got back to blooming cycle in the third winter.
 This suggests that flowers are formed in previous winters and only bloom after a year or two of maturity.